andykamp/body-tracker/README.md

 # BodyTracker

 ## Todo
+- search should have acceess to all stock and personal products/meals...
+-
+- todays and yesterdays dauly should always be in daily object in additon to the daily collection??
 - !!!!IMPORTANT dont have duplicated diet.types in firebase.api and diet.api
+- remove explixit exports in the .apis
+-
+- add "timestamp" to meals added to daily
+-
+- delete should only set isDelete and not actually delete. you can setup custom ttl in firestore https://firebase.google.com/docs/firestore/ttl. it will still show up in queries (unless you demand the isDeleted should not be returned)
 -
 - make sure nothing is using the auth until it is valid
 - remove auth.hooks?
 - https://firebase.google.com/docs/emulator-suite/connect_auth